 The most difficult listening comprehension task is trying to understand a group of native French speakers bantering to each other.
 I'm still having trouble with this one.
 If you can track the breakneck dialogue, piece together the swallowed words and work out what the slang means, you can understand anything.

 One thing that makes speaking French a challenge is that there are so many words that exist in English too, and in order to pronounce them correctly, you'll have to unlearn the English pronunciation.
-Naively, you might try to pronounce the words as you would in English, but doing so gives little chance of being understood.
+Naively, you might try to pronounce the words as you would in English, but doing so leaves little chance of being understood.

 Early on, I practiced my French pronunciation at home by doing all of my reading out loud, and paying close attention to make sure that what I said matched what I was hearing from native speakers.
 Don't worry too much about pronouncing everything perfectly.
-It's inevitable that you'll have a bit of an accent and I hear that an English accent is actually quite charming.
+It's inevitable that you'll have a bit of an accent and I hear that an English or American accent is actually quite charming.

 I don't want to get sidetracked by going into too many fine details, but I discovered one pronunciation trick that was so helpful that I have to share it.
 The French "r" is notoriously tricky to say for an English speaker.
 Having to pronounce a single letter "r" could completely derail my flow mid-sentence.
 But, I discovered a trick that makes them a lot easier to handle.
 Whenever I get stuck, I just pronounce the word with all of the "r"s removed.
 For example, I would pronounce "regarde" as "uh-gahd".
 It gets around the problem of having to pronounce them and what you end up with is a recognizable pronunciation that is remarkably close to the correct one.
 As I feel more comfortable I'll gradually reintroduce the rumbly "r" sound into my pronunciation.